Do you have an overactive or underactive thyroid?

 If you notice lumps in your neck, these could be signs of a thyroid condition, but they could also be a goiter—an enlarged but perfectly functional thyroid—or simply enlarged lymph nodes.

 The American Thyroid Association suggests that if you notice any visible change, see a doctor right away for proper diagnosis.

 10. Dry Skin

-While hypothyroidism may make you sweat too much, as mentioned earlier, it’s also possible your body might not sweat enough.
+While hyperthyroidism may make you sweat too much, as mentioned earlier, it’s also possible your body might not sweat enough due to hypothyroidism.
 The lack of moisture can quickly result in dry, flaky, or itchy skin.

 The limited hormone production will also affect other parts of your body; you might notice cracked, brittle fingernails and toenails, for instance.
 Of course, dry nails and skin can also be caused by a lack of hydration, so make sure you’re drinking enough water.